 - Place a large cotton towel on the floor.
 Sit down on the towel with your legs turned outward and your knees slightly bent.
 Remove your underwear and place a small makeup mirror in front of your body for hard-to-see areas.

-- Repeat the waxing process until you get rid all the hair in the pubic region and in between the buttocks.
+- Repeat the waxing process until you get rid all the hair below the navel and in between the buttocks.
 Take away any remaining stray hairs with tweezers.

 Recommended Bikini Waxing Products:

 The Amazon, best-selling at-home wax that is best for bikini hair removal is the GiGi Brazilian Body Hard Wax.
 With over 1200 reviews, this wax comes in two versions, one that requires a wax warmer, and a microwave-only formulation.